consbio/mbtileserver/README.md

 ### 0.5.1 (in progress)

 -   fixed bug in map preview when bounds is not defined for a tileset (#84)
+-   updated Leaflet to 1.6.0 and Mapbox GL to 0.32.0 (larger upgrades contingent on #65)

 ### 0.5.0